4 Types of Mobile Medical Units

 Mobile Outreach Vans become a familiar presence in the communities they’re in.
 They sit in grocery store parking lots or near festivals–places easily caught by the eye.

-Eventually, they’re not only a familiar presence in the community, but part of it.
-Fear and mistrust of medical professionals slowly begins to fade, and eventually, the people who need help the most become more likely to seek it out.
+Eventually, they’re not only a familiar presence in the community but also part of it.
+Fear and mistrust of medical professionals slowly begin to fade, and eventually, the people who need help the most become more likely to seek it out.

 Mobile Outreach Vans also provide the opportunity to reach more people in need.
 Instead of focusing all outreach efforts on those who go to drop-in services consistently, mobile medical units allow outreach services to connect with those who don’t go to these centers.

-As a result, many outreach services travel through different neighborhoods instead of permanently stationing in one location.
+As a result, many outreach services travel through different neighborhoods instead of permanently stationed in one location.
 That way, they can help many individuals at once.

 Who is using it right now?